Sherminaterr/OWIN/HelloWorld/README.md

 b) Run command "cinst OwinHost" to get OwinHost.exe<br/>
 c) You can run "OwinHost /?" to find out more.<br/>

-2) Open package manager console, type in "Install-Package Owin"
+2) Open package manager console, type in "Install-Package Owin" for HelloWorld project.
 3) Change the output directory of the dlls to \bin directory using Visual Studio<br/>
 a) Right click the class project > Properties.<br/>
 b) On left tool bar > Build.
 In Output section, change output path to "bin\"<br/>